ronanquillevere/ronanquillevere.github.io/_posts/2015-09-10-minifying-angular-app.markdown

 #HTML pages

-In order to use them I had to change the index.html page of our application to reference those new files.
+In order to use `app.min.js` and `style.min.css` I had to change the index.html page of our application to reference those new files.
 Problem is that those 2 files are generated inside the `target/APPNAME-VERSION` directory.
 Thus they are not usable when using `mvn tomcat:run`.
 I could have done some ugly hacks in the pom to copy those file in the src directory (that is used by tomcat when running `mvn tomcat:run`) but this is really too ugly.

 The solution I came up with is simply to have 2 index pages one page for production : `index.html`